Links

 The HMA Synthesizer uses hierarchical ML algorithm to learn from real data and generate synthetic data.
 The algorithm uses classical statistics.

 Is the HMASynthesizer suited for your dataset?
 The HMASynthesizer is designed to capture correlations between different tables with high quality.
 The algorithm is optimized for datasets with around 5 tables and 1 level of depth (eg. a parent and its child table).
-You may find the modeling time will increase if you have multiple levels of tables and more columns.
+If you have a complex schema, use the function to create a smaller, simpler dataset for HMASynthesizer.

 All other parameters are optional.
 You can include them to customize the synthesizer.